 How can you teach your children Spanish colors?

 There are many ways you can teach your children the words for Spanish colors.
-You can play a color game, use index cards, and print off pdf worksheets of the colors in Spanish.
+A great activity is to play a color game, use index cards, and print off pdf worksheets of the colors in Spanish.

 Play a Color Game